raspberrypilearning/naughty-and-nice/en/step_7.md

 Tackling the positive tweets first, you can again use Python's `set` data structure to see which tweets have positive emojis in them.
 If the `set` of a tweet contains the same characters as the `set` of positive emoji, then the tweet can be classified as positive.
 In set theory this is called the `intersection` and in Python you can use the `&` operator to find this.

+- Create a function called `sort_tweets` that takes the list of tweets as an argument.
-- Using `set` build a list of all tweets that contain a positive emoji.
+- Now, using `set` build a list of all tweets that contain a positive emoji.
+You could do this using another list comprehension, or just a looop if you prefer.
 If you're completely stumped then have a look at the section below.

 --- collapse ---
 ---